Institute for Computational Astrophysics

 Dr. David Guenther - ICA & SMU Astronomy & Physics Professor

 The Institute for Computational Astrophysics (ICA) was formed to expand an area of expertise within the Department of Astronomy and Physics at Saint Mary's University.
 Since its creation in late 2001, the ICA has grown to six full time faculty members, and at any time there are on the order of eight graduate students and two post doctoral fellows amongst the ICA membership.
 This does not include the other faculty, graduate students, and post doctoral fellows in the Department of Astronomy and Physics.
 The ICA promotes research in computational astrophysics through the research and publication activities of the individual members, by hosting visitors and colloquium speakers, and by having all its members participate in national and international conferences.

 The ICA is also responsible for providing its members with access to high performance computing resources.
-The ICA has its own small cluster for code development, but most computing is done through ACEnet, the academic research high performance computing provider for Atlantic Canada.
-ACEnet also provides other collaboration and visualization tools on the Saint Mary's campus.
-The ICA has played a significant role in the formation and direction of ACEnet, with one ICA member serving as the Principal Investigator of ACEnet since the project was funded, two others having served or currently serving on the Research Directorate, and one member on the Resource Allocation Committee.
-ACEnet also employs three full time technical support personnel stationed at Saint Mary's, and ICA members have been major beneficiaries of their expertise.
+The ICA has its own small cluster for code development, but most computing is done through ACENET, the advanced research computing provider for Atlantic Canada.
+ACENET also provides computational research consulting expertise, training, and collaboration and visualization tools on the Saint Mary's campus.
+The ICA has played a significant role in the formation and direction of ACENET since its inception in 2003, with several members involved in areas such as Principal Investigator, Research Directorate member, and the national Resource Allocation Committee for Compute Canada, ACENET’s national partner.
+ACENET employs three full time technical support personnel at Saint Mary's, and ICA members have been major beneficiaries of their expertise.